-The National Energy System Operator ("NESO") was commissioned by the new UK Government in August 2024 to provide advice on possible technology pathways for achieving a clean British power system by 2030 and the NESO published its advice in November 2024, setting out two pathways for achieving clean power whilst noting that it was hugely challenging.
+NESO was commissioned by the new UK Government in August 2024 to provide advice on possible technology pathways for achieving a clean British power system by 2030 and the NESO published its advice in November 2024, setting out two pathways for achieving clean power whilst noting that it was hugely challenging.
 The UK Government responded with its own Clean Power 2030 Action Plan on 13 December 2024 which broadly accepted the advice from the NESO.
-The Company provided input to the NESO's review, drawing on its key role in critical network rollout and will continue to engage with the UK Government on delivery of its Action Plan.
+The Company provided input to the NESO's review, drawing on the Company's key role in critical network rollout and the Company will continue to engage with the UK Government on delivery of its Action Plan.